 These inputs will open your eyes to new possibilities that you might not have seen.
-It might also help you find plot-holes or discrepancies in the linearity.
+It might also help you find plot holes or discrepancies in the linearity.

-One of the biggest mistakes you can do is edit your work the day you finish it.
+One of the biggest mistakes you can do is editing your work the day you finish it.
 It is good; it’s to shelf this book the moment you finish it.
 This helps you detach from the book.

 When you spend too much time around the same premise, your mind often tends to keep the ideas in the same funnel.
 By taking time away from the draft, you will allow for better attention to detail.